sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2024.md

     - name: Amina Goodyear
       credit: Aswat Ensemble
       image: https://ucarecdn.com/dd3f1ae7-8c21-4e0b-9f64-c4a129b3a442/
-      bio: Amina Goodyear is best known as an Egyptian dancer and dance teacher turned percussionist, active since the mid 1960's.
+      bio: "**Amina Goodyear** is best known as an Egyptian dancer and dance teacher turned percussionist, active since the mid 1960's.
 Since the 1980's she founded many musical groups such as the Cairo Cats, a percussion ensemble led by her daughter Susu Pampanin.
 She also co-founded The Arabian Knights Band and Caravan Band, and was founding member of Pasha Band.
 Today she is a founding member of Aswat Arab Music Ensemble and AWE, Aswat Women’s Ensemble, Dulabina, Beit el Tarab and SF Sahra Band.
-She is also a member of and travels throughout the U.S with the Georges Lammam Ensemble.
+        She is also a member of and travels throughout the U.S with the Georges Lammam Ensemble."
     - name: Amira Kotb
       credit: Aswat Ensemble
       image: https://ucarecdn.com/13c7a57c-63f0-476e-989c-d4183e8993ab/